danmilne/RoboFont/Composites/README.md

 Composites
 ==========
 Assorted Python scripts for working with composites

 AccentPreview
 -------------
-Automatically updates the Space Center to present glyphs which relate to the current glyph in the Glyph View window.
+Automatically updates the Space Center to display glyphs which relate to the current glyph in the Glyph View window.

 Build Selected Composites
 -------------------------